Two young sika deer in a forest. Seeing the bowing deer in Nara gives images like this.

 A standing deer in Nara park, Japan, with some deer lying on the ground behind it.

-Nara deer are used to humans
+Nara deer are used to sharing their space with humans

 The deer at Nara are unique and have learned the adorable behaviour of bowing at visitors as a way of asking for food.
 We saw lots of nodding going on.
 If the deer saw that people didn’t have any tasty treats they would move on to another potential snack source.